Jesus uses mud paste to heal blind man

 This is similar to a couple of first-century Roman medical treatments preserved in a collection of books called Natural History.
 The author was Pliny the Elder, a Roman military commander who died in the AD 79 eruption of Mount Vesuvius.
 (1) “To cure inflammation of the eyes, wash the eyes each morning with spit from your overnight fast.”
 (2) “To protect your eyes from developing eye diseases including inflammation of the eyes, do this and you will never again develop an eye disease.
 Each time you wash the dust off your feet, touch your eyes three times with the muddy water.”
 From Remedies from Living Creatures, book 28, chapter 10.

 The Sabbath is a day of rest and worship for the Jewish people.
 Jews are not supposed to work on the Sabbath.
 Pharisees taught that practicing medicine is work, and that Jewish people should not do that except in cases of life-threatening emergency.
-One of the Ten Commandments in the Jewish Bible says there are six days to work, and that the Sabbath is not one of them.
-But it does not define work.
+One of the Ten Commandments in the Jewish Bible says there are six days each week to work, and that the Sabbath is not one of them.
+But the commandment doesn’t define work.
 Pharisees did.
 And they expected Jews to practice what the Pharisees preached.

 The Jews more literally said, “You were born in sin.”
 Many Jews taught that God rewarded devout people by giving them good health and success.
 They also taught that God punished sinners by causing them to get sick or poor.
 Jesus used this healing miracle to show his disciples that these widely accepted teachings were not true.